Feo's Stuff HORROR / THRILLER

 "This case isn't about facts!
 It's about possibilities!"

-This line from the film aptly describes the movie itself.
-The movie begins with the death of Emily Rose (Jennifer Carpenter: LETHAL EVICTION) and the arrest of Catholic Father Richard Moore (Tom Wilkinson: THE GHOST AND THE DARKNESS, SMILLA'S SENSE OF SNOW, BATMAN BEGINS).
+This line from the film, delivered in a courtroom no less, aptly describes the movie itself.* The movie begins with the death of Emily Rose (Jennifer Carpenter: LETHAL EVICTION) and the arrest of Catholic Father Richard Moore (Tom Wilkinson: THE GHOST AND THE DARKNESS, SMILLA'S SENSE OF SNOW, BATMAN BEGINS).
 The state attorney's office, worried about appearances, chooses their toughest prosecutor, Ethan Thomas (Campbell Scott: AIN'T NO WAY BACK, DEAD AGAIN, THE SPANISH PRISONER), because he's a devout Christian man.

 When Erin visits Father Moore in his holding cell, she finds that he won't accept any pleas from the prosecutor's office.
 What's more, he wants to testify.
 Why?
 "Because Emily's story must be told."